Victorine-amani/Hospital_management/README.md

 Appointment Scheduling: Efficiently schedule and manage appointments for both patients and medical staff.

-***Billing and Invoicing: Generate and manage bills and invoices for medical services provided to patients.*** YET TO BE IMPLEMENTED
+***Billing and Invoicing: Generate and manage bills and invoices for medical services provided to patients.*** IN PROGRESS

-***Inventory Control: Keep track of medical supplies and equipment inventory, ensuring availability when needed.***YET TO BE IMPLEMENTED
+***Inventory Control: Keep track of medical supplies and equipment inventory, ensuring availability when needed.*** IN PROGRESS

 Doctor and Staff Profiles: Maintain profiles for doctors and staff members, including their specialization and contact information.

-Reports and Analytics: Generate insightful reports and analytics for administrative purposes and decision-making.
+***Reports and Analytics: Generate insightful reports and analytics for administrative purposes and decision-making.*** IN PROGRESS

 INSTALLATION
 Follow these steps to set up the Hospital Management App on your local machine: